open-olive/loop-development-kit/ldk/node/docsExtra/loop.md

 - {@link ProcessSensor | Process Changes}: Know what processes are active, starting, or stopping.
 - {@link WindowSensor | Windows}: Know what windows are open, which one is active, and when they change.

-Sensors are directly accessible from the {@link HostSensors} object provided to your Loop when it starts.
+Sensors are directly accessible from the {@link LoopSensors} object provided to your Loop when it starts.

 Sensors let you **query** the current state, and **stream** changes as they happen.
 Some sensor methods require configuration to listen, others don't.
 Query methods return a Promise that resolves with the current state.
 Stream methods require a listener function that's called with updates, and returns a {@link StoppableStream} object.